 - When your endpoint is not available for a long time period, events are not queued in Assets Server.
 Make sure therefore that your endpoint is always up and running so that all events can be received, for example by using a persistent message queue such as RabbitMQ or AWS SQS.
-Using a queue also allows your Webhook endpoint to always respond quickly (it only adds the event to the queue) and perform its real processing by reading from that queue.
+Using a queue also makes it possible for your Webhook endpoint to always respond quickly (it only adds the event to the queue) and perform its real processing by reading from that queue.

 The Assets Server SOAP API was the first API flavor that was shipped many years ago.
 It provides a limited set of endpoints for creating and modifying assets and is mainly used in the scheduled plug-in examples described earlier in this article.

 New features for the SOAP API are not developed anymore, making it effectively deprecated.
-It remains however available to allow existing third-party applications or integrations stay compatible with newer Assets Server versions.
+It remains however available so that existing third-party applications or integrations can stay compatible with newer Assets Server versions.

 Note: When implementing new developments, always use the REST API; the SOAP API may at some point in the future no longer be available.

 The following questions typically appear during an investigation phase, during development, or during an integration:

 - How many scheduled plug-ins can be run simultaneously?

 - How many API calls can be performed against Assets Server?